obada-foundation/documentation/device_status.md

 Device Status:  i.e. new, refurbished, stolen, disposed.

-Many systems and standards exist for naming the possible "device statuses."
-The possible statuses do not span all device categories, for example cell phones can be "locked" but power supplies can not.
-Any data format for communicating device status can be used in OBADA, as long as a "link" to the standard is added.
+Many naming conventions exist for labeling "device statuses" and not all product categories have the same needs.
+For example cell phones may have a status of "locked" but power supplies probably will not.
+So the granular data sets provided by the existing conventions comes in multiple formats without consistent labeling.

-But researchers need a way to analyze reuse and recyling rates, authorities need to be able to analyze for compliance, and users need to check if a device is stolen or has been disposed (like a car title marked "salvage")  before they buy it.
-The granular information will (likely be) privatized and consolidating data spanning multple standards will require "translation/lookup tables" making it difficult at best.
+Researchers need a way to analyze reuse and recyling rates, authorities need to be able to analyze for compliance, and users need to check if a device is stolen or has been disposed (like a car title marked "salvage") before they buy it.

+OBADA supports any data format for recording device status, as long as a "link" to the standard is added.

+standards will require "translation/lookup tables" making it difficult at best.But

 To enable basic research and compliance, OBADA proposes a separate field reporting the most basic status information to allow a researcher/authority/user to determine the status of any device without revealing any detailed device or a identifying the owner or transfer history.